webgme/webgme/config/README.md

  - Lifetime of tokens in seconds.
 - `config.authentication.jwt.renewBeforeExpires = 3600`
  - Interval in seconds, if there is less time until expiration the token will be automatically renewed.
 (Set this to less or equal to 0 to disabled automatic renewal.)
-- `config.authentication.jwt.privateKey = './src/server/middleware/auth/EXAMPLE_PRIVATE_KEY'`
+- `config.authentication.jwt.privateKey = 'node_modules/webgme-engine/src/server/middleware/auth/EXAMPLE_PRIVATE_KEY'`
  - Private RSA256 key used when generating tokens (N.B. if authentication is turned on - the defaults must be changed and the keys must reside outside of the app's root-directory or alt. a rule should be added to `config.server.extlibExcludes`).
-- `config.authentication.jwt.publicKey = './src/server/middleware/auth/EXAMPLE_PRIVATE_KEY'`
+- `config.authentication.jwt.publicKey = 'node_modules/webgme-engine/src/server/middleware/auth/EXAMPLE_PRIVATE_KEY'`
  - Public RSA256 key used when evaluating tokens.
 - `config.authentication.jwt.algorithm = 'RS256'`
  - The algorithm used for encryption (should not be edited w/o changing keys appropriately).
-- `config.authentication.jwt.tokenGenerator = './src/server/middleware/auth/localtokengenerator.js'`
+- `config.authentication.jwt.tokenGenerator = 'node_modules/webgme-engine/src/server/middleware/auth/localtokengenerator.js'`
  - Replaceable module for generating tokens in case webgme should not generated new tokens by itself.

 ##### bin

-- `config.bin.log = see config`
+- `config.bin.log = see webgme-engine config.default`
  - Logger settings when running bin scripts.

 ##### blob